Tips: how to take care of your clothes?

 For a coat or jacket, once a year is enough.
 Before winter for example, or just after.

-HOW TO MAINTAIN YOUR LEATHER SHOES?
+HOW TO CARE FOR YOUR LEATHER SHOES?

-For shoes, there is a specific protocol and different techniques depending on the leather: smooth, suede, suede, etc.
+For shoes, there is a specific protocol and different techniques depending on the leather: smooth, suede, etc.

 All our shoe care tips can be found here .